A-Z of health

 First, phone or visit your GP or practice nurse to find out whether your existing UK jabs are up-to-date (they can tell from your notes).
 Your GP or practice nurse may also be able to give you general advice about travel vaccinations and travel health, such as protecting yourself from malaria.

 Your GP or practice nurse can give you a booster of your UK jabs if you need one.
-They may be able to give you the travel jabs you need, either free on the NHS or for a small charge.
+They may be able to give you the travel jabs you need, either free on the NHS or for a charge.

 Alternatively, you can visit a local private travel vaccination clinic for your UK boosters and other travel jabs.